babylonlabs-io/babylon-staking-indexer/README.md

-- **BBN (Babylon Blockchain)**: Receives delegation and finality provider events via Cosmos CometBFT `/block_results` (over gRPC for better performance), as well as websocket subscription on events.
+- **BBN (Babylon Blockchain)**: Receives delegation and finality provider events via Cosmos CometBFT `/block_results` (over gRPC for better performance), as well as websocket subscriptions for events.
 - **BTC (Bitcoin)**: Syncs withdrawal transactions and other BTC-related events.
 - **MongoDB**: Serves as the storage layer where delegation, global parameters and finality provider data is stored.